-AAV is designated as an orphan disease and affects approximately 40,000 and 75,000 patients in the United States and Europe, respectively.
-In addition, AAV has a reported incidence of 4,000 and 7,500 new patients per year in the United States and Europe, respectively.
+AAV is designated as an orphan disease and affects approximately 40,000 and 75,000 patients in the United States and

 Because of the life-threatening character of this disease, it is crucial to induce remission rapidly when a flare presents.
 The treatment to induce remission differs from maintenance therapy.
 The current treatment regimen to induce remission uses a combination of High Dose Corticosteroids, or HDCS, together with either rituximab or cyclophosphamide.
 In addition, avacopan has recently been approved and may be added to these therapies.
 The long lasting HDCS therapy is associated with significant side effects and additional life-threatening risks for the patients.